-The nipple-areola complexes (nipples and the surrounding pigmented area) may be too large or small, situated too low or high on the breast, asymmetrical in position or shape, irregular in configuration, inverted or over-projecting.
-These can be congenital or post-surgical in nature.
+The nipples and areolas (nipple-areola complexes) may be disproportionately large or small, situated too low or high, unevenly positioned or shaped, configured irregularly, inverted or over-projecting.
+These concerns can be genetic or post-surgical in nature.

-Incisions can heal in a less than desirable fashion resulting in scars that can be too wide, hyperpigmented or painful.
-Scar revision or other techniques may be able to improve the ultimate outcome.
+Incisions can heal in a less than desirable fashion resulting in scarring that can be too wide, dark or painful.
+Scar revision and/or additional methods may be able to improve the final appearance of scarring.

 Infections following breast surgery are relatively rare and may require surgical intervention.
-If implants are present, they may need to be removed either temporarily or permanently.
+When this occurs in the presence of implants, then they may need to be either temporarily or permanently removed.

-With more than twenty years in practice, Dr. Turkeltaub has extensive experience in breast revision surgery including all of the above issues.
-Even though results can never be guaranteed, a patient has a much greater likelihood of realizing a more ideal outcome by selecting a plastic surgeon who has the experience, an understanding and appreciation of aesthetic ideals, and is highly skilled technically.
+With over twenty years of practice, Dr. Turkeltaub has considerable breast revision experience including with all of the above issues.
+Although results can never be guaranteed, women have an increased possibility of realizing an optimal outcome by choosing a plastic surgeon who has the technical skill, experience, comprehension and appreciation of aesthetic principles.

 Breast Augmentation Revision Before-and-After Photos